About Professional Dental Cleaning

 No, it doesn't.
 Tooth enamel is extremely strong and durable, and the cleaning paste used in a dental cleaning doesn't hurt it.
 In fact, regular dental cleanings are one of the best preventative measures you can take to protect your teeth and gums.

-Here's What to Expect at Your Next Dental Exam
+Three Questions to Ask Your Dentist at Your Next Dental Exam